-Each year the Teachers & Writers Magazine editorial board awards the Bechtel Prize and a $1,000 honorarium for an essay describing a creative writing teaching experience, project, or activity that demonstrates innovation in creative writing instruction.
+Each year Teachers & Writers Magazine awards the Bechtel Prize and a $1,000 honorarium for an essay describing a creative writing teaching experience, project, or activity that demonstrates innovation in creative writing instruction.
+This year, the prize will be judged by Diana Khoi Nguyen.
+T&W will begin accepting submissions for the 2026 Bechtel Prize on October 1, 2025.

 The Bechtel Prize is named for Louise Seaman Bechtel, who was an editor, author, collector of children’s books, and teacher.
 In 1919, Bechtel became the first person to lead a juvenile book department at an American publishing house.
 Bechtel helped establish the field of children’s literature and was a tireless advocate for the importance of literature in children’s lives.
 This award honors her legacy.